status-im/help.status.im/docs/en/using-status/pin-a-message.md

 # Pin a message

+You can pin important information in group chats so that it doesn't get lost in the message history.
+For example, you can pin your chat rules, event announcements and FAQs.

-Any chat member can pin messages, both their own and those of others.
-Message pinning is available in direct messages, group chats and community channels.
+Chat members can pin both their own and other members' messages.
+Message pinning is available in direct messages (DMs), group chats and community channels.

 Once you pin a message, it's highlighted and gets a label saying who pinned it.